Year-End and Tax Filing Resources

 If you meet the requirements to make a payment with the return, enclose a check made payable to the United States Treasury with the return.
 Write your FEIN, "Form 941," and the tax period to which the payment applies on your check.

-5. For first quarter, sign the return and mail it on or before April 30, 2025.
+5. For fourth quarter, sign the return and mail it on or before Dec.
+31, 2025.
 Refer to Where to File Tax Returns for the correct address.

 Fair Labor Standards Act (FLSA) Reminder